CHECK OUT OUR THIRD VIRTUAL EXHIBITION!

 In this way, content linking will connect selected objects with related objects in various formats including film snippets, illustrations, images and audio.
 In addition, the LinBi enrichment platform will create new information objects containing all information relating to a specific Moment of Interest (MoI, for a film/audio snippet) or Region of Interest (RoI, for an image/text section).
 As a proof of concept, LinBi will provide 15,000 objects to Europeana via the enrichment platform.

-LinBi will prepare the way for a standardised process of ingesting enriched objects to Europeana.
-LinBi will approach existing Europeana aggregators to propose collaborations on interlinking existing Europeana objects.
-LinBi will also investigate means of including the enrichment platform into Europeana Core services for all aggregators.
+LinBi prepared the way for a standardised process of ingesting enriched objects to Europeana.
+LinBi approached existing Europeana aggregators to propose collaborations on interlinking existing Europeana objects.
+LinBi also investigated means of including the enrichment platform into Europeana Core services for all aggregators.

 Thousands of paintings, pictures, audio, video and other multimedia data in Europeana depict aspects of biodiversity.
-Linking these objects to existing natural heritage data will create an enhanced user experience and support increased discovery and use of the content.
+Linking these objects to existing natural heritage data creates an enhanced user experience and supports increased discovery and use of the content.

-LinBi will introduce about 1.3 million new data items from the biodiversity and natural history domains into Europeana.
-This new content includes scanned herbarium sheets, illustrations, nature sounds and video/film recordings, all relating to various biodiversity topics.
+LinBi introduced 1.3 million new data items from the biodiversity and natural history domains into Europeana.
+This new content included scanned herbarium sheets, illustrations, nature sounds and video/film recordings, all relating to various biodiversity topics.

-LinBi will add a new enrichment component to the existing OpenUp!
+LinBi added a new enrichment component to the existing OpenUp!
 Natural History content aggregator for Europeana.
 With this component, biodiversity data can be linked to other cultural heritage information, putting the data in context and enhancing visibility and re-use for a variety of user groups.

 LinBi on Twitter: @AndLinBi